|

 Cream of Chicken Soup *** recipe below

-3 stalks of celery chopped (boiled
+3 stalks of celery chopped (boiled until softened)

 1 teaspoon GF soy sauce (I use La Choy)